 - Information Systems Development Methodologies

 Chandran, D 2015, Innovations for Global Relationship Management (Custom book), McGraw Hill, Australia.

-Paulraj, D, Swamynathan, S, Chandran, D, Balasubadra, K & Prem, MV 2016, 'Service Composition and Execution plan generation of composite semantic web services using abductive event calculus', Journal of Computational Intelligence, vol. 32, no. 4, pp. 711-737.View/Download from: UTS OPUS or Publisher's site
+Paulraj, D, Swamynathan, S, Chandran, D, Balasubadra, K & Prem, MV 2016, 'Service Composition and Execution plan generation of composite semantic web services using abductive event calculus', Journal of Computational Intelligence, vol. 32, no. 4, pp. 711-737.View/Download from: Publisher's site

 Web Service composition is indispensable as a single Web Service cannot satisfy the complex functional requirement of a user.
 The two key challenges of Semantic Web Service composition are the discovery of most relevant atomic services from the Composite Semantic Web Services and by no means we can assure the execution of the composed atomic services in a proper order.
 In this work, these two challenges are addressed and also a novel architecture is proposed for atomic service discovery, composition and automatic plan generation for the proper execution of its candidate services.
 The proposed architecture takes the advantage of abductive event calculus that uses abductive theorem prover to generate a plan for the proper order of execution of the atomic services.
 The research has found that the plan generated by the proposed architecture is sound and complete.

 ALMUSALLAM, M & Chandran, D 2020, 'Current and Prospective Views of the Adoption of BISs in Large Companies and SMEs', United states.

 Chandran, D & Aljohani, N 2020, 'The Role of Cultural Factors on Mobile Health Adoption: The Case of Saudi Arabia', 2020 Americas Conference on Information Systems, Salt Lake City, Utah.